iTimeTraveler/hexo-theme-hiero/README.md

-# iTimeTraveler.github.io
+# hexo-theme-hiker Sample

-Hello, Welcome to my blog.

-This is part of my life story, this part is called "coding for me, coding for her, coding for ...... my Miss Seven."
+Hi, this is hexo-theme-hiker sample website.

-You can click here(http://itimetraveler.github.io) to look through.
+You can click here(https://itimetraveler.github.io/hexo-theme-hiker) to visit.

-Also, I'm used to updating my learning experiences on http://blog.csdn.net/u010983881, Thanks for your interest.